ovie4louis/Fix_My_Code_Challenge/0x00-challenge/README.md

-0. FizzBuzz
+0. Server status
 #advanced
-Please take a look at my implementation of FizzBuzz in Python: source code

-Something is going wrong….
+I just started a new Flask project and the first thing I’m putting in place is a route for the status of my API (super important for a load balancer implementation).

+But I don’t know why it’s not working…

+Could you look at it and fix it please?

+My code is here